1st PUC History Chapter 4

 Question 1.

-Explain the life and achievements of Augustus Caesar.
+Explain the life and achievement of Augustus Caesar.

 Answer: